erdahuja/mergedup/ReadMe.md

     it contains the cart API (v1).
 It is divided into three groups for users, cart and items management. each group has it's own dependency system so that this can be broken down to microservices in the future.
 2. Debug API
     it contains pprof, liveness, readiness probes as well Go's debug tooling
+3. Scratch
+    it contains bootstrap code like migration and seed scripts.
+It can be viewer [schema](), [seed]()

-As a rule of thumb, import graphs are as follows app -> business -> foundation.
+As a rule of thumb, import graphs are as follows app imports business imports foundation.

     app: http handlers (can be swapped with socket, rpc easily)
     business: core business logic, data and RBAC system
     foundation: building blocks of a web server (swap router without changing anything!)

-Two users will be seeded on running migration (already done if you want to skip the step)
-username: admin@example.com
-password: admin
+For RBAC mechanism, we are using jwt tokens with two roles (admin and user).
+By using a middleware for each handler we are doing authentication and authorization.
+A cache layer is also added in users db to quick access user roles.

 [DB Design](https://github.com/erdahuja/mergedup/docs/db) | [API design](https://github.com/erdahuja/mergedup/docs/api)